 Like a Mighty Tree, A Blade of Grass

-Do not become weary, my son.
-Like a flower without water.
-Like a river without a path.
+What does one do with the hatred that shares this land?
+Do not become weary, my son—like a flower without water—like a river without a path.

-Rather stand up like a mighty tree, whose trunk—strong and tall,
+Rather stand up like a mighty tree, whose trunk—strong and tall, towers the earth.

 Whose leaves blow freely in the wind and soul births seeds that feed the soil.

-Like a blade of grass—trampled by a thousand footprints bounces back to carry the earth—scorched by fire returns, ever more determined, richer green— though burdened or burnt to ash by flames.
+Stand up, my son—like a blade of grass—trampled by a thousand footprints bounces back to carry the earth—scorched by fire returns, ever more determined, richer green— though burdened or burnt to ash by flames.